wallabi-es/image-focus/README.md

 ## Using Image Focus

-When you upload an image you can immediately start cropping.
+Whenever you upload an image in the Media editor you can set a alternative focus point for that image.
+To do that first you need to select an image

 ## Getting involved